KarolineKlan/CSS_Final_Project_Group9/content/network-analysis.md

  The high-degree nodes in the Foods Network likely represent items that are versatile or have broad appeal, causing them to appear frequently on the "frequently bought together" list across various other items.
 For example, common ingredients like milk, bread, or eggs might be expected to have higher degrees.
 We delve further into the specific items in the next sections.

 # __2. Assortativity__
-Assortativity can help give insights in what items tend to get bought together, as it gives insights into the tendency of how nodes connect to other nodes that are similar or dissimilar in some defined way.
+Assortativity can help give insights in what items tend to get bought together, as explains a preference for a network's nodes to attach to others that are similar.
 In this section we will look into degree assortativity and assortativity that is related to specific attributes, in our case we will be looking at the attributes 'Category', 'Ecology' and 'Price'.

 In order to compare if the assortativity of the food-network is significant from random we compare it to 100 different random networks, where the assortativity has been broken by a configuration model that uses the _double edge swap_ algorithm to ensure each node retains its original degree but with altered connections.